eslint-kit/eslint-config-kit/README.md

    **Note:** this config uses babel-eslint parser by default.
 It requires `babel/core@>=7.2.0` and a valid Babel configuration file to run.
 If you do not have this already set up, please see the [Babel Usage Guide](https://babeljs.io/docs/en/usage).

-2. Extend from `react` config and specify parser:
+2. Extend from `react` config and specify a parser:
    ```diff
    {
    + "parser": "babel-eslint",